 In 2016, that name...Dilly... that had been the cause of great hilarity for a large part of his life suddenly took on a new meaning and Mr Dilly’s World of Wonder was born!
 Theatre, festivals and events beckoned and Marcus has now perfected a unique style of improv, comedy, and entertainment all wrapped up in a celebration of story.
 His talent for working with an audience and bringing out the hidden performer is something to behold!

 This exciting chapter in his career has led to working with fantastic organisations such as The National Literacy Trust, The Lily Foundation, Brighton Fringe to name a few.
-Marcus is very excited to now also be working alongside the amazing Salariya Book Company and through Mr Dilly's World of History will be bringing to life some of their fantastic best- selling series of 'You Wouldn't Want to be...' books, starting with 'You Wouldn't Want to be an Egyptian Mummy!'
-The first show previews at The Times and Sunday Times Cheltenham Literary Festival this October!
+Marcus is very excited to now also be working alongside the amazing Salariya Book Company and through Mr Dilly Presents will be bringing to life some of their fantastic best- selling series of 'You Wouldn't Want to be...' books, starting with 'You Wouldn't Want to be an Egyptian Mummy!'
+The first show previewed at The Times and Sunday Times Cheltenham Literary Festival in October to a sell-out crowd!
 Who knows where this world of wonder will take Mr Dilly next?!
 Watch this space!